 What has your treatment journey been like?

-Due to some complications, I had the be re-hospitalized for additional surgeries to remove over 1000mL of post-surgical fluid buildup in my chest, recover again, start a 5 month long physical therapy journey and receive regular blood and platelet transfusions.
-I was also treating ongoing brain fog/physical limitations/nerve damage pain with a cancer rehabilitation specialist, and mentally recovering as well.
+Due to some complications, I had to be re-hospitalized for additional surgeries to remove over 1000mL of post-surgical fluid buildup in my chest, recover again, start a 5-month physical therapy journey, and receive regular blood and platelet transfusions.
+I was also treating ongoing brain fog, physical limitations, and nerve damage pain with a cancer rehabilitation specialist, and mentally recovering as well.
 I ended up completing chemotherapy treatment in July of 2021, a full 7+ months after the start of my treatment

 What advice can you give to someone going through a similar medical treatment?

 My best advice for someone going through a similar treatment or any challenging moment in their life is “you cannot always control what happens to you, but you certainly can control how you respond.”
 No cancer diagnosis, treatment, surgery, or recovery is easy.
 That is why it is so important to be involved in your care, ask questions, educate yourself, talk to others, be present, do things that make you smile, do things that make other people smile, find support, continue to hope, and be grateful.

 What advice can you give to a friend or family member who wants to support a loved one battling cancer?

 If you are looking to support someone going through a journey with cancer, my best advice is to reach out.
 It can seem scary to bring up scary topics or ask questions that evoke emotions.
 However, it feels good to patients/survivors when we get to talk about what we are going through without feeling like a burden to others and bringing it up ourselves.
 It’s helpful for us to talk about what we’re going though and it keeps essential friendships and connections open.